Nail guns are a common Improvised Weapon

 - In Happy Gilmore, Happy when working in construction was a pretty good shot with a Nail Gun, that was until his boss accidentally got shot in the head when he walked behind the cans Happy was shooting at.
 The boss survived and gave Happy a Curb-Stomp Battle.

 - D.O.A.
 (1988 remake).
-The (at that point unseen) killer tries to kill the protagonist and the girl he's with by turning up the air pressure on a nail gun that's been left in the prop room of the university's theatre.
+The (at that point unseen) killer tries to kill the protagonist and the girl he's with by turning up the air pressure on a nail gun that's been left in the prop room of the university's theatre, loading in a 'magazine'-like container full of nails and opening up on them like it's a machine gun.

 - In The Dresden Files novel Small Favor, Charity Carpenter uses a nail gun against the gruffs in the opening chapter, followed by beating their skulls with a heavy contractor's hammer.
 Since the gruffs are Fae, they are extremely vulnerable to the touch of Cold Iron, and retreat very swiftly.